AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-stream-views.md

 1. To test this stream view, click the menu icon and choose **API Console** (under Developer Tools).

 1. In the `URI` field enter `/Namespaces/MyOCS/Streams/MyOCS.NorthAmerica.SLTC.PumpA/Data/Transform/Last?streamViewId=MyOCS.PumpTemperatureView`, then click **GET**.
-Note that if you use a different namespace, you might need to substitute that in place of `/Namespaces/MyOCS`.
+   **Note**: If you use a different namespace, you might need to substitute that in place of `/Namespaces/MyOCS`.

 This returns the **Timestamp** and **Temperature** of the last event from the **MyOCS.NorthAmerica.SLTC.PumpA** stream, while excluding the **Pressure** and **Status** properties.